-The taproom and gift shop (no kitchen) are open Monday through Wednesday from 2pm-6pm.
-The taproom, gift shop, and kitchen are open Thursday through Sunday from 11am-7pm.
-Tours are only available Friday, Saturday, and Sunday and must be booked on day in advance.
+The taproom and gift shop (no kitchen) are open Monday through Thursday from 2pm-6pm.
+You're welcome to BYOF on these days.
+The taproom, gift shop, and kitchen are open Friday from 11am-7pm, and Saturday and Sunday from 9am-7pm.
+Tours are only available Friday, Saturday, and Sunday.
+We serve brunch on the weekends from 9am-2pm.

 We are located 10 minutes from the French Quarter in New Orleans East.
 Our address is: